awesomemotive/wp101plugin/readme.txt

 == Changelog ==

+= 4.0.1 =
+* Transient for get_help_topics was shortened for testing, but left in the last release.
+It's now good for a day.
+Nothing to see here.
+Move along.

 = 4.0 =
 * Jetpack and WooCommerce videos are now included, for a total of 90 tutorial videos!
 * Collapsible sections to make the long list of videos more manageable.